Knowledge base

 Check that the Mail Service is configured optimally.

-There is no need to contact Infomaniak Support if your email address works well outside of the application.
+It is not necessary to contact Infomaniak Support if your email address works well outside the application.
 The most common error concerns the use of an incorrect password.
 The troubleshooting guides help you resolve any potential issues:

 - This other guide is more specifically about Thunderbird.